-Boston Common Asset Management is a women-led and majority employee-owned company.
-The financial advisor firm is based in Boston with more than $2.8 billion in assets under management (AUM).
+Boston Common Asset Management is a woman-led and majority employee-owned company.
+The financial advisor firm is based in Boston with billions in assets under management (AUM).

 Boston Common Asset Management Background

-Of Boston Common's 14 financial advisors, nine hold the chartered financial analyst (CFA) designation.
-There is also a certified financial planner (CFP) at the firm.
+Of Boston Common's on-staff financial advisors, 12 hold the chartered financial analyst (CFA) designation.

 Boston Common Asset Management Client Types and Minimum Account Sizes

-Boston Common manages accounts for high-net-worth individuals, investment companies, pooled investment vehicles, retirement plans and charitable organizations.
-Of the firm's almost 330 clients, 65% are individuals with a high net worth.
+Boston Common manages accounts for high-net-worth and non-high-net-worth individuals, investment companies, pooled investment vehicles, retirement plans, insurance companies, businesses and charitable organizations.

 The minimum account sizes at Boston Common Asset Management vary substantially by account type and investment strategy: